ktp-forked-repos/quickdot/README.md

 sfdp -Goverlap=prism -Tjpg quick.gv > quick.jpg

-Sfdp is better than dot with large graphs, like in this case. -Goverlap is included to avoid overlapping in nodes.
+Sfdp is better than dot with large graphs, like in this case, but is not supported still by cl-dot. -Goverlap is included to avoid overlapping in nodes.

 TODO:

 Adding colors to each group of systems related.
-Accept individual systems as argument
+Accept individual systems as argument (first try is still very slow)